Embracing curiosity

 Linda and I explore three traps many of us fall into that can stifle curiosity.

-Both Linda and I discuss throughout the episode that in order to avoid these traps, we have to make a conscious effort to invest in exploring our curiosity.
-And we both think it's worth it.
+Throughout our conversation, Linda and I agree that in order to avoid these traps, we have to make a conscious effort to invest in following our curiosity.

-In the episode, we discussed how to embrace curiosity from two different angles - in your own life, and as a manager of others.
+In the episode, we discuss how to embrace curiosity from two different angles - in your own life, and as a manager of others.
 Here's a few recommendations for each.

 🙋 For yourself